 Howard has spent the past 20 years of his career leading creatively driven global marketing communications firms.
-In this capacity he has been practitioner, visionary leader and the cultural core of the organizations he has led.
+In this capacity he has been a practitioner, visionary leader and the cultural core of the organizations he has led.
 Most recently he was CEO of Doremus, an Omnicom Company focused on Business to Business strategy and communications for leading companies around the world.
 Howard managed offices in New York, San Francisco, London, Shanghai, Beijing, Singapore and Hong Kong.

 Howard believes that transformative ideas are a function of highly collaborative teams developing unique insights that in turn are expressed in unexpected Strategies and Execution.